faizilham/msc-thesis/main/ch5_general_function.typ

     top "," &"if" ef = EfX,
     u "," &"if" ef = EfN,
   )\
-$
+$ <eq:ApplyEff>
 ]

+This transfer function is much more complicated than the one in the simplified problem for two reasons.
+First, any functions can now create new utilizable values, change utilization of its parameters and free variables, or both.
+This is why the transfer function is a composition of the three marking functions.
+Second, we allow functions have parametric effects in order to be able to handle higher-order functions; hence, the function signature must be instantiated and checked based on the received arguments.

 === Instantiating function signatures

-Before applying the effects, however, the analysis need to resolve the function signature using the ResolveSign function from the function alias analysis, and then instantiate the signature with the resolved arguments.
+As we mentioned earlier, the analysis need to instantiate the signature with based on the resolved arguments before applying the effects.
 The Instantiate function instantiates any parametric effects in the signature with the concrete effect signatures of the arguments, and also checks the effect signature of the arguments if the signature have a concrete one instead.

-As an example, suppose that we have higher-order functions `apply(f,a)` and `applyU(f,a)` that pass the value $a$ to the function $f$.
+For example, suppose that we have higher-order functions `apply(f,a)` and `applyU(f,a)` that pass the value $a$ to the function $f$.
 The signatures of these functions are shown in @eq:InstantiateExample1.
 The function `applyU` is similar to `apply` but with the difference that it requires the passed function to utilize its argument.
 #[
 // Temporarily decrease block spacing here
 #show math.equation.where(block: true): set block(spacing: 1em)